×

 What is the penalty for driving without insurance and registration in SC?

-The state will seize your car’s registration and license plates if you are found driving for the first time without insurance or the $550 uninsured motorist cost.
+The state will seize your car’s registration and license plates if you are found driving for the first time without insurance or the $550 uninsured motorist fee.
 By paying the uninsured motorist fee or presenting documentation of insurance coverage within 20 days, you can avoid severe penalties.

 What to expect if you don’t have car insurance